Now Hiring Pest Control Specialists

 By examining the biology of two notorious overwintering pests – the Asian Lady beetle (also known as ladybug) and boxelder bug – we can discover an insect superpower that baffles scientists even to this day.

-Since the 1930s, pest management professionals like Anderson Pest Solutions have sought to understand how some pests survive the winter season in order to more effectively control their populations in the spring and summer.
+Since the 1930s, pest management professionals like Terminix Anderson have sought to understand how some pests survive the winter season in order to more effectively control their populations in the spring and summer.
 After all, some insects spend half their lives overwintering.

 Because insects are ectothermic, meaning their body temperature is based on outside temperature, we assume when it dips below the freezing point, no insect could survive.
 At that temperature, ice crystals begin to form from the liquid within cells, causing irreparable cellular damage and death.